NYC mandates vaccinations for public school teachers, staff

 Now, about 148,000 school employees — and contractors who work in schools — will have to get at least a first dose by Sept.
 27, according to an announcement from the Democratic mayor and the city health and education departments.

-“We want our schools to be extraordinarily safe,” de Blasio said.
+“We’re going to do whatever it takes to make sure that everyone is safe and that we push back delta,” de Blasio said.
 Schools Chancellor Meisha Ross Porter called the policy “another layer of protection for our kids,” including her own 11th-grader.

 The city hasn’t immediately said what the penalty will be for refusing, or whether there will be exemptions.
 The previous vaccinate-or-test requirement had provisions for unpaid suspensions for workers who didn’t comply.

-Unions that represent school employees said they needed answers — and negotiations.
+Unions that represent city school employees said they needed answers — and negotiations.

+“I understand completely why you have the requirement: There’s a pandemic.
+We just have to make sure that we negotiate” accommodations if a doctor certifies that someone shouldn’t get vaccinated, said Gregory Floyd, the president of Teamsters Local 237.
+It represents about 4,400 school safety agents.

-Michael Mulgrew, president of the United Federation of Teachers, said its priority was ”keeping our kids safe and the schools open,” but provisions for medical exceptions and other details “must be negotiated with the UFT and other unions, and if necessary, resolved by arbitration.”
+Michael Mulgrew, president of the United Federation of Teachers, said provisions for medical exceptions and other details needed to be negotiated, and he raised the potential of arbitration “if necessary.”
+The city principals’ union, the Council of School Supervisors & Administrators, said it would “work to protect our members’ rights and interests.”

-Robert Troeller, the president of the custodians’ union said he was concerned that the city had announced the requirement without bargaining.

-Troeller said he believed about 60% of the 850 members of Local 891 of the International Union of Operating Engineers had gotten at least a first shot.
-But at least some who haven’t “are dead-set against this,” he said.
+Custodians’ union President Robert Troeller said he was concerned that the city had announced the requirement without bargaining.
+He said he believed about 60% of the 850 members of Local 891 of the International Union of Operating Engineers had gotten at least a first shot, but some others “are dead-set against this.”

+De Blasio said the city would start bargaining this week with the unions over specifics, and officials hope for agreements.
+But the mayor said the city intends to implement the requirement Sept.
+27, with or without a deal.

 At least 63% of all school employees already have been vaccinated.
 That figure doesn’t include those who may have gotten their shots outside the city.